-Mobile apps enable you to run your business more easily whether you’re at home, in the office, or on a trip.
+Mobile apps can help you run your business more easily in and out of the office.
 The sheer number of mobile apps available for business can be overwhelming, though.
-Don’t know where to start?
-Here are the top 9 mobile business apps that should be on your smartphone and tablet.
+If you’re not sure where to start, here are the top nine mobile business apps that should be on your smartphone and tablet.

-- Evernote – You’re probably using this cloud-based note-taking app already.
-But do you use it for business purposes?
-Whether you use it at the office, at home, or while you’re on the go, this app makes it easy for you to jot down ideas, note down reminders, and even clip Web pages.
+You’re probably using this cloud-based note-taking app already.
+But do you use it for business?
+Whether you use it at the office, at home, or on the go, this app makes it easy for you to gather ideas, set reminders, and clip web pages.

-- Banking App – All major banks offer nowadays a banking app that basically lets you do most of the Internet Banking operations available through their site.
+All major banks offer nowadays a banking app that lets you send money and pay for bills more easily.
 You can check your payments, view transaction history, and use checks, among others.
 Keep in mind though that the quality of banking apps varies from bank to bank.

-- Smartr – This powerful contacts organizer draws on multiple sources including Google contacts, your Apple address book, and social media accounts like LinkedIn, to create a complete contact list for you.
-It gets a thumbs up for letting you easily search for contacts and for coming with a useful browser extension.
+This powerful contacts organizer draws on multiple sources including Google contacts, your Apple address book, and social media accounts like LinkedIn, to create a complete contact list for you.
+It gets a thumbs up for letting you easily search for contacts.
+It also features a useful browser extension.

-- Sunrise for Google Calendar – A fast, easy to use calendar organizer for Google Calendar, Sunrise enables you to quickly schedule meetings with managers, business partners, or important customers.
+A fast, easy-to-use calendar organizer for Google Calendar, Sunrise enables you to quickly schedule meetings with managers, business partners, or important customers.
 Its simplicity and accessibility make it stand out from other similar apps.

-- Skype – Still the most popular video conferencing service around, you can use Skype to communicate with your managers and employees with ease wherever you are.
-An alternative is FaceTime available on the iPhone and iPad.
+Still the most popular video conferencing service around, Skype helps you communicate with your managers and employees with ease wherever you are.
+If for whatever reasons you’re looking for an alternative to Skype, you can try FaceTime for the iPhone and iPad.

-- Dropbox – Storing files in the cloud rather than on hard disks is not only more convenient, since you can access the data from anywhere as long as you have Internet access, but also cheaper – you can reduce hardware costs dramatically.
+Storing files in the cloud rather than on hard disks is convenient, since you can access the data from anywhere as long as you have Internet access.
+It’s also cheaper, allowing you to cut down on hardware costs.
 Dropbox is one of the most popular cloud storage services out there: it’s fast, reliable, and accessible.

-- Buffer – A social media accounts manager, Buffers supports Twitter, Facebook, LinkedIn, and other social networks businesses often use for marketing.
-By being able to access all your social media business pages from one app you can manage your online presence more quickly.
+A social media accounts manager, Buffer supports Twitter, Facebook, LinkedIn, and other social networks businesses often use for marketing.
+By allowing you to access all your social pages from one app, you can manage your online presence faster.

 There are many other great mobile apps for businesses out there.
-Head over to the Apple App Store or Google Play to discover them.
+Head over to the Apple App Store or Google Play to discover them all.